ta-daiki/asyncomple-active-buffer.vim/README.md

 ```

 a option variable `asyncomplete_active_buffer_min_word_length` is provided
-if this set as described below
+if this is set as described below
 ```
 let g:asyncomplete_active_buffer_min_word_length = 2
 ```
-No candidates having less than 2 charactors appear in a complete list
+No candidates having less than 2 characters appear in a complete list